 Yes, he was Greek on both sides of his family.

-Telly Savalas was born Aristotelis Savalas on January 21, 1922, in Garden City, New York, to Greek parents Nick and Christina (née Kapsalis) Savalas.
-One set of grandparents originated from Ierakas, Greece, in the Peloponnese.
-Savalas and his brother Gus sold newspapers and shined shoes to help support the family.
+Telly Savalas was born Aristotelis Savalas to Greek parents Nick and Christina Savalas.
+His grandparents were from Ierakas, Greece (Peloponnese).
+When they were young Savalas and his brother Gus had to sell newspapers and shine shoes to help support the family.

-Reportedly, Savalas only spoke Greek when he entered grade school and he remained fluent in Greek, and proud of his Greek heritage, his whole life.
+Savalas only spoke Greek as a kid, and he remained fluent in Greek and proud of his Greek heritage, his whole life.

-Savalas was a very generous and compassionate man.
-In his capacity as producer for Kojak, he gave many stars their first break.
+Savalas was known as a very generous and compassionate man.
+As a producer for Kojak, he gave many stars their first break.
 He was very proud of his Greek heritage, and he was also a strong contributor to his Greek Orthodox roots through the Saint Sophia and Saint Nicholas cathedrals in Los Angeles and was the sponsor of bringing electricity in the 1970s to his ancestral home, Ierakas, Greece.

 As a philanthropist and philhellene, Savalas supported many Hellenic causes and made friends in major cities around the world.
 In Chicago, he often met with Illinois state senators Steven G. Nash and Samuel Maragos, also Greeks, as well as Greek millionaire Simeon Frangos, who owned the Athens North nightclub and the Flying Carpet Hotel near O’Hare Airport.